 AT&T is one of America's most popular mobile network carriers with almost 100 million subscriptions.
-The Texas-headquartered multinational conglomerate charges around $9 every month for phone insurance.
+The Texas-headquartered multinational conglomerate charges $14 or $17 every month for phone insurance.
 Many consumers are unaware that they can and should look elsewhere for smartphone insurance.

 Why?
-Because they’re paying at least 50 percent for coverage that’s further hindered by a growing list of limitations.
+Because they’re paying at least 70 percent more for coverage that’s further hindered by a growing list of limitations.
 This article includes everything you need to know about AT&T phone insurance and why it isn’t the best choice.

 AT&T Phone Insurance Overview

 According to its 2021 second-quarter earnings package

 , AT&T currently has around 98 million subscribers in the United States and is in third place behind Verizon and T-Mobile.
-A significant proportion of AT&T’s customers pay $8.99 per month for basic insurance coverage.
+A significant proportion of AT&T's customers overpay for their insurance coverage.

-, customers can expect to pay up to $180 per year for such coverage.
+Customers should expect to pay up to $204 per year for such coverage.

-What many subscribers don’t seem to realize, though, is that they’re overpaying significantly no matter which plan they have.
+What many subscribers don't seem to realize, though, is that they're overpaying significantly no matter which plan they have.
 Furthermore, all of the AT&T phone insurance plans are run by Asurion

 For example, AT&T charges a standard deductible of up to $299

 – more than any other carrier or comparable insurance, extended warranty, or service contract provider.
 At the same time, customers can only make two or three claims per year with AT&T’s insurance plans.

 There are many other issues, too, which is why professionals recommend buyers look for other options before purchasing an AT&T phone warranty.

 AT&T Phone Insurance Cost

 AT&T’s smartphone insurance and device protection provisions are considerably more expensive than other insurance options.
 At $8.99 per month or around $107 annually, even their cheapest plan is almost twice as expensive as coverage from Upsie

 AT&T Phone Insurance Deductible